sathy-a-cu/M365SizerbyHYCU/README.md

 - Clear browser cache and cookies
 - Try a different browser
 - Ensure your account has MFA configured properly
+- For app authentication: verify ClientId, ClientSecret, and TenantId are correct

 **"No data returned" error:**
 - Check your Microsoft 365 license (some features require specific licenses)